sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

-## 20. Step-04: Introduction to Kubernetes Pods
+## 20.Introduction to Kubernetes Pods